darrpama/DO4_LinuxMonitoring_v2.0-0/README.md

 ##### Run the same tests as in [Part 7](#part-7-prometheus-and-grafana)

 💡 [Tap here](https://forms.yandex.ru/cloud/641818e069387223cba1286e/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.